TIBCOSoftware/snappydata/docs/configuring_cluster/configuring_cluster.md

 <a id="logging"></a>
 ## Logging

-Currently, log files for SnappyData components go inside the working directory.
+Currently, log files for TIBCO ComputeDB components go inside the working directory.
 To change the log file directory, you can specify a property _-log-file_ as the path of the directory. </br>
 The logging levels can be modified by adding a *conf/log4j.properties* file in the product directory.

 ```pre